Article III, Section 28 of the Texas Constitution ("Time for Apportionment; Apportionment by Legislative Redistricting Board")

 Editor Comments

 This section has been amended twice.
-The 1948 modification created the Legislative Redistricting Board.
+The 1948 amendment created the Legislative Redistricting Board.
 The 2001 modification was part of a "constitutional cleanup amendment."

 Recent Decisions